-This page provides information on work to design and implement the New Zealand Emergency Management Assistance Team
+This page provides information about the New Zealand Emergency Management Assistance Team

-- a multi-disciplinary team with training in personal and inter-personal skills designed to enhance the effectiveness of the incident management team across all hazards all risks.
+- a multi-disciplinary team, recruited from central and local government and emergency services, with training in personal and inter-personal skills designed to enhance the effectiveness of the incident management team across all hazards all risks,

-- four deployable coordination centre facilities with basic Coordination Centre infrastructure including work areas, lighting, power and data.
+- four deployable coordination centre facilities with basic Coordination Centre infrastructure including multi-purpose deployable habitation to provide work areas, as well as coordination centre equipment, lighting, power and data,

-NZ-EMAT is predominantly focussed on supporting response and early recovery at the Civil Defence Emergency Management Group level, enabling the Group Controller to effectively coordinate across a range of responding agencies and community groups.
+EMAT is predominantly focused on supporting response and early recovery at the Civil Defence Emergency Management Group level, enabling the Group Controller to effectively coordinate across a range of responding agencies and community groups.

 - assist the Local or Group Controller/Recovery Manager in establishing an effective response and recovery when there are difficulties in doing this,

 - support the Local or Group Controller/Recovery Manager to identify any critical resources or capabilities that could add value to the response and recovery effort,

 - provide support when local, regional or national level staff are directly affected by the emergency themselves, or overwhelmed or exhausted by the scale and/or length of the event or emergency,